Res ipsa loquitur: Exclusive control requirement

-The common law traditionally required "the instrumentality or agent which caused the accident was under the exclusive control of the defendant".
+The common law traditionally required that "the instrumentality or agent which caused the accident was under the exclusive control of the defendant".
 See e.g., Eaton v.
 Eaton, 575 A2d 858 (NJ 1990).
 However, in the United States the second and the third versions of the Restatement of Torts eliminated the strict requirement because it can be difficult to prove "exclusive control".
 Accordingly, the element has largely given way in modern American cases to a less rigid formulation: the evidence must eliminate, to a sufficient degree, other responsible causes (including the conduct of the plaintiff and third parties).
 For example, in New York State, the defendant's exclusivity of control must be such that the likelihood of injury was more likely than not, the result of the defendant's negligence.
 The likelihood of other possibilities does not need to be eliminated altogether but must be so reduced that the greater probability lies with the defendant.